Joachim Rampon: Third Republic (1870–83)

 After the fall of the Second Empire, on 30 November 1870, Rampon was appointed Colonel of the 3rd Legion of Mobilisés of the Ardèche.

 During the Franco-Prussian War (1870–71), he participated in the operations of the Army of the East and distinguished himself in several engagements.

 On 8 February 1871, Rampon was elected Representative of Ardèche in the National Assembly by 44,709 votes out of 73,015.

 He was president of the Centre gauche parliamentary group.
 He supported the policy of Adolphe Thiers, voted for the peace treaty, for abrogation of the laws of exile, for three years of military service, against the resignation of Thiers, against the Septennat, against the ministry of Albert de Broglie, for the constitutional laws, and against the law on higher education.In June 1873, he protested against the famous Pascal circular.

 Rampon was re-elected to the General Council of Ardèche for the canton of Tournon on 8 October 1871, and appointed president of the council.At his initiative, in 1871, the General Council agreed to erect a monument to those from Ardèche who had died in the war of 1870–71.
 The statue was erected in 1879.He was Mayor of Gilhoc-sur-Ormèze from 1873 to 1883.He was reelected to the Ardèche General council for Tournon in 1874.
 He was reelected president of the general council after an interval in August 1876.

 Rampon was elected senator of the Ardèche on 30 January 1876 by 210 votes out of 403.
 He sat with the center left and became vice-president of the Senate.

 n 23 June 1877, he voted against the dissolution of the House demanded by the de Broglie Ministry.He held office until his death in Paris on 11 January 1883.

-e was replaced in the Senate on 1 April 1883 ,by Arthur Chalamet.
+He was replaced in the Senate on 1 April 1883, by Arthur Chalamet.